Mikoyan MiG-29 Book Review

 - Production List

 This is an excellent title from Midland Publications and fills another void in the published information about this aircraft.
-Highly recommended!
+Highly recommended (if you can find a copy at a reasonable price)!